SC header logo

 WordPress Patterns example

 Craft out of the box comes with simpler UI, and no blocks, just field types.
-So user need to have programming skills to build blocks that will in the end be used in the editor.
-Craft offers matrix fields to easily build flexible pages by creating collection of block types inside each matrix field.
+So users need to have programming skills to build blocks that will in the end be used in the editor.
+Craft offers matrix fields to easily build flexible pages by creating a collection of block types inside each matrix field.

 Craft adding a new entry example